Have you ever been to a concert or symphony where the musical experience left you speechless and overflowing with emotions, totally overwhelming you?

 I secured part-time work in a grocery store to keep the cash flowing and attempted to do my part to keep our heads above water.

 No offense to grocery store workers who serve a noble purpose; at the time, it was simply humiliating.
+I buried whatever feelings and emotions were stirring.

 The once promising song in me began the journey down Unsung Avenue.